Source Document: The Italian Army during World War Two by Woody Turnbow

 The Italians aimed at security through offense and penetration.
 Intelligence, camouflage, and similar means of attaining security were regarded as preliminaries to offensive penetration.
 Security measures were not merely supposed to guard against surprise by the enemy but were also supposed to be so planned as to enable the Italian commander to inflict upon the enemy a surprise of his own.

-Italian leaders were urged not to let security measures betray them into undue caution, which might slow up the forward drive of an action.
+Italian leaders were urged not to let security measures betray them into undue caution, which might slow up the forward drive of action.

 On the contrary, daring was thought to be quite as important as security.
 Nevertheless, the Italians kept a somewhat greater distance between the advance guard and main body than the German did.